LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 }
 ```

-It is almost identical to `register` function, and the structure was explained in previous lessons.
-Now it has different `axios.post()` URL.
+It is almost identical to the `register` function, and the structure was explained in previous lessons.
+Now it has a different `axios.post()` URL.

-And add it to return statement.
+And add it to the return statement.

 ```jsx
 return { register, login, errors, loading, isLoggedIn, logout }
 ```

-`src/hooks/useAuth.jsx` file now should have the following content.
+The `src/hooks/useAuth.jsx` file now should have the following content.

 ```jsx
 import { useState, useMemo, useEffect } from 'react'